AndrewX1/Ruby-Tutorial/README.md

 Ruby-Tutorial-1
 ===============

-The first turotial of the Ruby training at iStockphoto
+The first tutorial of the Ruby training at iStockphoto